vsillan/game-server-programming-course/presentations/web_api.md

 ## Web API: what can we do with it?

-Great for slower paced (asynchronous) games
+Slower paced (asynchronous) games

-Great for validating single player game sessions
+Validating single player game sessions

-Great for supporting systems
+Supporting systems

 - account management, leaderboards, cloud-saves etc.

+Note:

-Not-so-great for creating real-time multiplayer games
+Not-so-great for creating real-time multiplayer games!

 ---